ChristosGkovaris/Jackal-and-Rrbot-Simulations/README.md

 ## Collaboration
 This project was a collaborative effort.
-Special thanks to [SpanouMaria](https://github.com/SpanouMaria) for their significant contributions to the development and improvement of the game.
+Special thanks to [SpanouMaria](https://github.com/SpanouMaria) for their significant contributions to the development and improvement of the project.

 ## Others